The Witten equation, mirror symmetry and quantum singularity theory: Introduction

 The readers may note the similarities between the statements of the above mirror symmetry theorem and our integrable hierarchies theorems.
 In fact, the mirror symmetry theorem is the first step towards the proof of integrable hierarchies theorems.

 Of course we cannot expect that most singularities will be self-mirror, but we can hope for mirror symmetry beyond just the simple singularities.
-Since the initial draft of this paper, much progress has been made by Krawitz, Priddis and their collaborators \cite{Kr, Pr} for invertible singularities.
+Since the initial draft of this paper, much progress has been made \cite{FJJS, Krawitz, Pr} for invertible singularities.
 An invertible singularity has the property that the number of monomials is equal to the number of variables.
 This is a large class of quasi-homogeneous singularities.

 In general, it is a very difficult problem to compute Gromov-Witten invariants of compact Calabi-Yau manifolds.
-While there are many results for low genus cases \cite{Gi3,LLY, Z}, as far as we know, there is not a single compact example where we know how to compute Gromov-Witten invariants in all genera by either mathematical or physical methods (for some recent advances see \cite{HQK}).
+While there are many results for low genus cases \cite{Gi3,LLY, Z}, there are only a very few compact examples \cite{MP,OP1} where one knows how to compute Gromov-Witten invariants in all genera by either mathematical or physical methods (for some recent advances see \cite{HQK}).

 Note that a Calabi-Yau hypersurface of weighted projective space defines a quasi-homogenenous singularity and hence an LG-theory.
-This type of singularity has $\hat{c}_W=N-2$.
+This type of singularity has $\sum_i q_i=1$.
 In the early `90s, Martinec-Vafa-Warner-Witten proposed a famous conjecture \cite{Mar}, \cite{VW}, \cite{Wi4} connecting these two points of view.

-\begin{conj}[Landau-Ginzburg/Calabi-Yau Correspondence] The LG-theory of a generic quasi-homogeneous singularity $W/\aut(W)$ and the corresponding Calabi-Yau theory are isomorphic in a certain sense. \end{conj} This is certainly one of the most important conjectures in the subject.
+\begin{conj}[Landau-Ginzburg/Calabi-Yau Correspondence] The LG-theory of a generic quasi-homogeneous singularity $W/\langle J \rangle$ and the corresponding Calabi-Yau theory are isomorphic in a certain sense. \end{conj} This is certainly one of the most important conjectures in the subject.
 The importance of the conjecture comes from the physical indication that the LG/singularity-theory is much easier to compute than the Calabi-Yau geometry.
 The precise mathematical statement of the above conjecture is still lacking at this moment (see \cite{ChR} also).
 We hope to come back to it on another occasion.

 We conclude by noting that it would be a very interesting problem to explore how to extend our results to a setting like that treated by Guffin and Sharpe in \cite{GS1,GS2}.
 They have considered twisted Landau-Ginzburg models without coupling to topological gravity, but over more general orbifolds; whereas our model couples to topological gravity, but we work exclusively with orbifold vector bundles.